 Milgram's obedience experiments: profoundly revealing about human behaviour but impossible to replicate today on ethical grounds.
 What does this mean for the knowledge they produced?

-Ask pupils to design a study to answer a question about human behaviour, then identify every ethical constraint on their design.
+Ask learners to design a study to answer a question about human behaviour, then identify every ethical constraint on their design.
 What can they now not find out?

-These questions do not require specialist TOK knowledge to facilitate.
+These questions do not require specialist TOK knowledge to help.
 They require curiosity and a willingness to sit with uncertainty for five minutes.
-The IB Learner Profile describes the ideal IB pupil as a reflective thinker who examines their own perspectives.
+The IB Learner Profile describes the ideal IB learner as a reflective thinker who examines their own perspectives.
 STEM teachers who use the activities above are building that disposition in the context where it matters most: the subject itself.

-For STEM teachers who want to develop their own inquiry-based teaching practice more broadly, the principles are closely related: good inquiry teaching and good TOK teaching both begin with a genuinely open question.
+For STEM teachers who want to develop inquiry-based teaching, the principles are similar.
+Good inquiry teaching and good TOK teaching both start with a genuinely open question.

 How TOK Integration Affects DP Assessment